-The Boulder County Comprehensive Plan included goals and policies for preserving open space, protecting environmental resources (including both natural and cultural resources) and developing a county-wide trail system.
-The implementation of the open space plan has been based on both private cooperation and on the county's financial ability to acquire an interest in these lands.
+In 1978 the Boulder County Comprehensive Plan was adopted.
+The plan included goals and policies for preserving open space, protecting environmental resources (including both natural and cultural resources) and developing a county-wide trail system.
+The implementation of the open space plan has been based both on private cooperation and on the county's financial ability to acquire an interest in these lands.

-By early 1998, the county open space program comprised more than 52,000 acres of preserved land scattered throughout the county, along with 70 miles of trails.
+By early1998, the county parks and open space program comprised more than 52,000 acres of preserved land scattered throughout the county, along with 70 miles of trails.
 The majority of this land is open for public use.
 The remainder is under agricultural lease or conservation easements, which do not include public access.
-Most of the properties are well-suited to passive recreation.7
+Most of the properties are well-suited to passive recreation (recreation development is limited to trails, parking areas/trailheads, picnic areas/shelters, outhouses, and simple boat docks or fishing piers where necessary).